OpenPanzerProject/TCB/README.md

 ### 1. Get the Code

 #### Fork the Repo
-If you would like to contribute your changes back to the project (we hope you will!), you need to "fork" this repo and use Git to submit pull requests.
+If you would like to contribute your changes back to the project, you need to "fork" this repo and use Git to submit pull requests.
 A GitHub tutorial is beyond the scope of this introduction but SparkFun has a good one you can read here: [Using GiHub](https://learn.sparkfun.com/tutorials/using-github).

 #### Just Download It
 If you just want to make changes for yourself but don't care to contribute them back to the project, you can simply click the green **Clone or download** button at the top of this page, then select **Download ZIP**.